RAGHU1242/StopWatch-Web-Application---Task-02/README.md

   Click the "Reset" button to reset the time to 00:00:00.<br>
 Record Laps: <br>
   Click the "Lap" button to record the current time as a lap, which will be saved in the lap history section.

+<h3>Acknowledgments</h3>

+Thank you to SkillCraft Technology for the opportunity to work on this project.